ISIS Fast Facts

 March 22, 2016 - Attacks on the airport and a subway station in Brussels, Belgium, kill more than 30 people and wound about 270 more.
 ISIS claims its "fighters" launched the attacks.

-March 25, 2016 - The Pentagon confirms that US military forces have killed ISIS' finance minister, Abd al-Rahman Mustafa al-Qaduli.
-While Defense Secretary Ash Carter would not give details on the operation, another US official told CNN that special operations forces intended to capture Qaduli alive, but the plan was modified at the last moment.
+March 25, 2016 - The Pentagon confirms that US forces have killed ISIS' finance minister, Abd al-Rahman Mustafa al-Qaduli.
+A US official tells CNN that special operations forces intended to capture Qaduli alive but the plan was modified at the last moment.

 June 26, 2016 - A senior Iraqi general announces on state TV that the battle for Falluja is over, as Iraqi troops retake the final ISIS holdout in the city.

-June 28, 2016 - At least 44 people die and more than 230 are injured when three attackers armed with firearms and explosives arrive at Turkey's Istanbul Ataturk Airport in a taxi, then open fire before blowing themselves up.
+June 28, 2016 - At least 44 people die and more than 230 are injured when three attackers arrive at Turkey's Istanbul Ataturk Airport in a taxi, then open fire before blowing themselves up.
 US officials believe the man who directed the three attackers is Akhmed Chatayev, a terrorist from Russia's North Caucasus region and a well-known ISIS lieutenant.

 July 1-2, 2016 - Attackers invade the Holey Artisan Bakery cafe in a diplomatic enclave of Dhaka, the capital of Bangladesh.
 Gunmen kill 20 hostages and two police officers before authorities raid the restaurant and end the nearly 11-hour standoff.
 ISIS claims responsibility for the attack, but Bangladeshi officials say the attack was carried out by homegrown militants.
 US officials focus on ISIS as the perpetrator after photos purportedly showing the inside of the cafe and dead hostages are posted on an ISIS-affiliated website.